 Carl Edwards revealed why he retired from NASCAR

-As Carl Edwards retired from the sport after 13 years, and 445 races, he revealed why he had taken the decision.
-Speaking to the media, revealing his decision, the former NASCAR driver said (as quoted by Autosport):
+After Carl Edwards retired from the sport after 13 years, and 445 races, he had once revealed why he had taken the decision.
+Speaking to the media, revealing his decision in 2017, the former NASCAR driver said (as quoted by Autosport):

 "The reasons are pretty straightforward.
 I am truly personally satisfied with my career.
 I know you're thinking 'you don't have a championship', but I don't race just for the trophies," Edwards said.
 "I feel accomplished.
 I know when I sit in that racecar I'm the best I can be.
 I'm really satisfied with that," Edwards said.

 Edwards retired from NASCAR after the 2016 season, the year before the sport added stage format.
-He announced his retirement in January 2017.
 In his 13 years of illustrious career, he racked up 28 wins, 22 pole positions, and 220 Top 10s.